identity-com/gateway-protocol-evm/README.md

 If a gatekeeper is removed from a gatekeeper network, the tokens that they have issued will still be valid, unless the gatekeeper network is configured to automatically revoke them.

+Gatekeeper networks can also configure a fee percentage (in either the chains native coin or an approved ERC-20 token) such that they receive a portion of gatekeeper fees on gateway token operations.

 ## Integration